 - Avoid interrupting, as it can become a habit, and could waste valuable time.
 Have you ever been irritated when someone has interrupted you with an assumption? - Avoid considering your response before others finish speaking.
 Concentrate on what they are saying.
 Allow others to make their point before responding with your own. - Do not allow constant disturbances during exchanges of information.
-Commit yourself and your direct reports to focus on listening to each other and to concentrate on the benefits of everyone's input toward a common goal. - When you realize that you have interrupted someone's conversation, apologize by saying, I'm sorry, I just interrupted you.
-Please continue.
-Admitting a bad habit builds credibility.
+Commit yourself and your direct reports to focus on listening to each other and to concentrate on the benefits of everyone's input toward a common goal. - When you realize that you have interrupted someone, apologize by saying, "I'm sorry.
+Please continue."
+Politely admitting a mistake demonstrates your integrity and can build your credibility.